-If your rheumatologist says you may be able to stop taking prednisone or cut your dosage, don’t be tempted to speed up the recommended weaning process.
+If your rheumatologist says you may be able to stop taking prednisone for rheumatoid arthritis or cut your dosage, don’t be tempted to speed up the recommended weaning process.
 Not tapering prednisone properly can lead to adrenal insufficiency, a condition in which the body doesn’t produce enough of the hormone cortisol.

 “The adrenal glands make a natural amount of steroids every day, and if you’re on a glucocorticoid like prednisone for a long period of time, the adrenal glands may shut down or go to sleep for a little while,” Dr. Tiliakos says.
 “Tapering prednisone is an attempt to ‘wake up’ your adrenal glands so they can start doing their job again.”

-In fact, one of the reasons prednisone is prescribed more often than other glucocorticoids is because it’s available in so many dosages, which makes it easier to taper by smaller increments if necessary, he adds.
+In fact, one of the reasons doctors prescribe prednisone for rheumatoid arthritis more often than other glucocorticoids is because it’s available in so many dosages, which makes it easier to taper by smaller increments if necessary, he adds.

 - Glucocorticoids and Infection Risk: What You Need to Know